|Nutritional Guidelines (per serving)|

-This is guacamole, with a nice hit of Sriracha sauce, which my kids LOVE, and use on pretty much anything they want to add a bit of spice to.
+This is guacamole, with a nice hit of Sriracha sauce, is one that everyone (including kids) will love.
+You can use on pretty much anything to which they want to add a bit of spice.

 - 2 ripe California avocados